flexera-public/rsssh/README.md

   different host keys.
 - `-o UserKnownHostsFile=/dev/null` - for the same reason.

+To see an approximation of the command line used, along with other debugging information, pass the `--verbose` when connecting to a host.

 *Bonus option*: if you really hate typing, trying creating an alias to use this with `r` (assuming you don't already use [R][r]).
 That's just 20% of the characters!